githubsttar/matillion/technical_writing_exercise.md

 ![matillion_signup](images/matillion_signup.png)

 To begin, go to [Matillion Hub](https://hub.matillion.com/) and register an account.
-Then you'll need to verify your email address to complete the sign up process and activate your account.
+You'll need to follow the prompts to verify your email address in order to continue your account registration.

 ### Create Profile

 ![matillion_setup_profile](images/matillion_setup_profile.png)

-Once you've activated your account, you'll be redirected to a page that looks like the one above.
+Once you've verified your email, you'll be redirected to a page that looks like the one above.
 The first thing to do is to create your profile.
-Use the dropdown input form to select your options and click continue to progress to the next step where you'll enter your name, job title and company name.
+Use the dropdown input form to select your options and click continue.
+In the next step, you'll need to enter your name, job title and company name.

+> Note that entering your phone number is optional.

 Click continue again.

-> Note that entering your phone number is optional.

 ### Set Up Account